The Chemistry Lying Deep Within a Volvox Colony

 The green algae species in the Volvox genus are among the simplest multicellular organisms out there.
 With their very simple cell differentiation, consisting of only two types of cells, somatic and reproductive (gonidia), as well as the fact that they have relatively recently diverged from their single-celled counterpart, Chlamydomonas reinhardtii, 200 million years ago (Umen & Herron, 2021), they have become an ideal organism for studying various functions of eukaryotic cells, as well as the transition from unicellular to multicellular organisms.

 Volvox, along with all other living organisms, are fascinating topics of study.
 The structure and design of these organisms is more intelligent than often assumed, and their application of scientific properties beautiful to observe.
 This essay will focus on Volvox‘s interaction with the chemical world and its ability to make use of chemical compounds to achieve its goals.
 Volvox must carefully regulate its reproductive cycle and how it does so will be covered in the first section of this paper.
 Following this, its metabolic functions will be discussed.
 Then, the interesting chemical properties and structure of the subzones of its extracellular matrix will be highlighted.
 Finally, Volvox‘s method for producing energy through photosynthesis will be explained.
 Studying the chemical structure of Volvox‘s extracellular matrix, and the chemistry behind their reproductive, photosynthetic, or metabolic systems can help researchers gain a deeper understanding of how these functions work in higher organisms without having to worry about more complex mechanisms and compounds that would otherwise interfere with their studies.
-This is not to say that Volvox are not complex, as they exhibit very intricate patterns and functions, which shall be addressed in this paper.
+This is not to say that Volvox are not complex, as they exhibit very intricate and functions, which shall be addressed in this paper.

 How to be resilient and unique: the chemistry of Volvox‘s reproductive cycles

-: Volvox‘s primary reproductive cycle
+Asexual reproduction: Volvox‘s primary reproductive cycle

 Asexual reproduction is the primary manner used by Volvox to reproduce.
 It occurs under favorable conditions, as a combination of several steps, each of them requiring a certain amount of incoming light.
 Firstly, a few cells on the posterior side of the colony become reproductive, meaning that they lose their , and that their size increases up to ten times.
 These cells, now called gonidia, are pushed towards the Volvox‘s interior.
 Next, they undergo embryogenesis and inversion.
 Each embryo then differentiates into a new miniature juvenile spheroid.
 The final step of asexual reproduction consists of the daughter cells liberation through deterioration of the somatic cells that constitute the parent colony.
 This is due to the fact that somatic cells experience a substantial decrease in viability approximately 100 hours after embryogenesis, and die around 192 hours after this event (Matt & Umen, 2016).